 SAS : PROC RANK

-This tutorial explains how to calculate rank for one or more numeric variables with PROC RANK.
-In SAS, there are multiple ways to calculate rank overall or by a grouping variable.
-In data step, it can be done via retain statement.
+In SAS, there are multiple ways to calculate overall rank or rank by a grouping variable.
+In data step, it can be done via RETAIN statement.
 SAS made it easy to compute rank with PROC RANK.

 Create Sample Data